"We are many parts, we are all one body, and the gifts we have we were given to share!"

 The St. Padre Pio Parish Choir is a traditional adult choir that sings a variety of classical and contemporary works.
 All parishioners of high school age and up are welcome.

 The ability to read music is not required but you must be able to carry a tune.
+The parish choir will have a substantial focus on multi-lingual celebrations where we present scripture, parts of the liturgy, prayer, and music in English, Spanish, and Tagalog.

 St. Padre Pio cantors lead us in song at Mass.
 Cantoring is unique opportunity for singers to participate in an important ministry that can be tailored to suit your schedule.
 All parishioners of high school age and up are welcome.